openscript-ch/openscript.ch/content/data/sections/questions/blockchain-vs-artifical-intelligence.en.md

 ---
-title: Which topic is more important in the near future, Blockchain or Artificial Intelligence?
+title: Which topic is more important in the near future, Blockchain or artificial intelligence?
 answeredBy: Diego Steiner
 ---